filecoin-project/filecoin-docs/docs/mine/lotus/miner-addresses.md

 ## Control addresses

-_Control addresses_ can be used to submit _WindowPoSts_ proofs to the chain. _WindowPoSt_ is the mechanism through which storage is verified in Filecoin and which requires miners to submit proofs for all sectors every 24 hours.
+_Control addresses_ are used to submit _WindowPoSts_ proofs to the chain. _WindowPoSt_ is the mechanism through which storage is verified in Filecoin and is required by miners to submit proofs for all sectors every 24 hours.
 Those proofs are submitted as messages to the blockchain and therefore need to pay the respective fees.

 Many mining-related actions require sending messages to the chain, but not all of those are as high-value as _WindowPoSts_.
-We recommended using _control addresses_ to avoid head-of-line blocking problems in congested chain conditions.
-[Head-of-line blocking](https://en.wikipedia.org/wiki/Head-of-line_blocking) is a performance-limiting phenomenon that occurs when the first transaction holds up a line of transactions.
+By using _control addresses_ you can stop the first transaction holding up a line of transactions.
+This blocking problem is known as [head-of-line blocking.](https://en.wikipedia.org/wiki/Head-of-line_blocking)

-Multiple _control addresses_ can be created and configured in a Lotus miner.
-The first _control address_ found to have enough funds to submit a _WindowPoSt_ transaction will be used.
+Multiple _control addresses_ can be created and configured.
+The first _control address_ that has enough funds to submit a _WindowPoSt_ transaction will be used.
+If there are no control addresses with sufficent funds then the owner address will be used.
+If the owner address has insufficent funds, or is unavailable, then the worker address will be used to submit a _WindowPoSt_.

 Otherwise, Lotus fails over to the _owner_ and ultimately to the _worker_ address.

 To set up a _control address_: